2006 United States House of Representatives elections in New York: Predictions

-26th District
+District 26

 Incumbent Thomas M. Reynolds (R), the National Republican Congressional Committee Chairman, faced a rematch with local industrialist and Marine Veteran Jack Davis.
 While the district leans substantially Republican, Reynolds was held to 55% of the vote in 2004 by political neophyte Davis, who had used the intervening time to build a political base.
 He campaigned against Reynolds' support of free trade, which he claimed had cost the district thousands of well-paying jobs.
 Reynolds is one of the Republican party's premiere fund-raisers, but Davis is independently wealthy, and vowed to spend up to $2 million on his campaign.
 Reynolds held a small lead in the polls until the Mark Foley scandal broke at the end of September.
 Reynolds had some knowledge of Foley's e-mails, and his chief of staff, Kirk Fordham, formerly Foley's chief of staff, was more directly involved.
 A November 3 SurveyUSA poll had Reynolds leading Davis 50% to 46% with 4% undecided..

-In the space of just a week CQPolitics changed their rating from Safe Republican, to Leans Republican, and then again to Leans Democratic.
+Predictions

 Results: Reynolds won a close race with 51% of the vote.